 In theory, your chorus can be as long as you want it to since it's your song.
-But if you're trying to get the approval of fans and the music industry, you will probably want to follow the industry standards when it comes to toy your songwriting in order to get the best results and the most pleasant response from your listeners.
+But if you're trying to get the approval of fans and the music industry, you will probably want to follow the industry standards when it comes to your songwriting in order to get the best results and the most pleasant response from your listeners.

 A song chorus usually lasts 8 or 16 bars in a song.
-Your choice to make the bar 8 or 16 depends largely on the chord structure of the song, the lyrical structure of your song, and most frequently, the BPM of your song.
+Your choice to make the bar length 8 or 16 depends largely on the chord structure of the song, the lyrical structure of your song, and most frequently, the BPM of your song.

-If you have a pop song that has a very simple song structure, you will likely want to have a shorter chorus so that it doesn't get way too repetitive.
+If you have a pop song that has a very simple song structure, you will likely want to have a shorter chorus so that it doesn't get too repetitive.
 If you have a long chorus with the same chords and the same melody happening over and over, listeners might get annoyed.

 Similarly, if you have a pop song that has very simplistic lyrics for the hook, with one phrase or less, you will also likely want to make your chorus 8 bars instead of longer.
 This is not to be confused with a chorus that repeats towards the end of a song, that's totally okay!

 Verses are usually around 16 bars of a song.
-A lot of people like to make their choruses and verses the same length to keep it simple, but it still works really well to have a verse that is 16 bars and a hook that is 8, especially if you have simple lyrics in the hook.
+A lot of people like to make their choruses and verses the same length to keep it simple, but it also works really well to have a verse that is 16 bars and a hook that is 8, especially if you have simple lyrics in the hook.

 How long is a bridge in a song?